 | User satisfaction | Increase in satisfaction by 25% |

 The implementation of BIM plays a crucial role in the digital transformation of public administration.
 Through the digital recording and management of construction project information, it becomes possible to automate processes, analyze data, and make informed decisions.
-This contributes to efficiency and Transparency in construction and infrastructure planning.
+This contributes to Areas of application include, for example, -systems, and Transparency to improve construction and infrastructure planning.

 Furthermore, BIM enables better integration of planning and construction processes, leading to a reduction in planning errors and construction costs.
-The digital recording of construction project information also makes it possible to track and manage the condition of buildings throughout their entire lifecycle, leading to improved Maintenance and operation.
-Overall, the implementation of BIM contributes to public administration operating more efficiently, transparently, and sustainably.
+The digital recording of construction project information also makes it possible to track and manage the condition of structures throughout their entire lifecycle, leading to improved Maintenance and operation.
+Overall, the implementation of BIM helps public administration to act more efficiently, transparently, and sustainably.

 Best Practices and Case Studies for Successful BIM Implementation in Public Administration